mintproject/model-catalog-python-api-client/docs/advanced_model.md

 | id          | https://w3id.org/okn/i/mint/DSSAT   |

-### Get information of a model
+### Get metadata from a model

-You can obtain information of a model.
-For example, the description, author and versions of the model `CYCLES`.
+You can use the python client to easily retrieve basic metadata of a model.
+For example, let's retrieve the description, author and versions of the `CYCLES` model.

 ```
 model_id = "CYCLES"